bvandewe/cml-cloud-manager/docs/security/aws-iam-setup.md

 # AWS IAM Setup for CML Worker Management

-This document describes how to provision AWS credentials with the appropriate IAM permissions for the CML Cloud Manager to manage CML Worker EC2 instances.
+This document describes how to provision AWS credentials with the appropriate IAM permissions for the Lablet Cloud Manager to manage CML Worker EC2 instances.

 ## Overview

-The CML Cloud Manager uses AWS SDK (boto3) to interact with AWS services for managing CML Worker instances.
+The Lablet Cloud Manager uses AWS SDK (boto3) to interact with AWS services for managing CML Worker instances.
 The application requires programmatic access credentials (Access Key ID and Secret Access Key) with specific IAM permissions.

 ---